Payal120324/Slider_Harry_Potter/README.md

 ![image](https://github.com/user-attachments/assets/310d824d-e5c9-4142-be6f-62005884b970)

-image Slider
+Image Slider
 #This project is a simple image slider website featuring a smooth, animated carousel built using HTML, CSS, and JavaScript.
 The slider displays Harry Potter character images with descriptions and navigation controls.

 #Features:
 1.Responsive Image Slider: A full-screen image slider with automatic transitions.